Imsachin010/iiith-api/README.md

    source venv/bin/activate  # On Windows use `venv\\Scripts\\activate`
    ```

-3. Install the required packages:
+3. Install the required packages using the setup file:
    ```bash
    pip install -e .
    ```
+   This command will automatically install all necessary dependencies defined in the `setup.py` file, making it easy to set up the project on any system.

 ## Running the Server
 To start the server, run the following command: